AMELI: Angular Matrix Elements of Lanthanide Ions: Spherical Tensor Operators

 \subsection{Intra-Configuration Hamiltonians}

 As explained in Section~\ref{sub:perturbation}, the energy-level spectrum of a $f^N$ configuration is defined by the linear combination of angular perturbation Hamiltonians with the respective radial integrals as weight factors, see Eq.~\eqref{eq:Hab}.
-Until the 1970s, a comprehensive set of electric and magnetic electronic perturbation operators originating from the Coulomb as well as the spin-orbit interactions in first and second order were established as standard~\cite{Goldschmidt.1978}.
+Until the 1970s, a comprehensive set of electric and magnetic electronic perturbation operators originating from the Coulomb as well as the spin-orbit interactions in first and second order were established~\cite{Goldschmidt.1978} and since then accepted as reference.
 The full set of these operators consists of the six types in Tab.~\ref{tab:perturbation}.
 The operators $\operator{H}_1$ to $\operator{H}_6$ are ordered by their relative magnitude.

 We are now going to express all six types of Hamiltonians in terms of elementary unit tensor operators, starting with the first-order intra-configuration Hamiltonians $\operator{H}_1$, $\operator{H}_2$, and $\operator{H}_5$ here, and proceeding in the next subsection with the second-order inter-configuration Hamiltonians $\operator{H}_3$, $\operator{H}_4$, and $\operator{H}_6$.